 This booklet is designed to be read to children by parents, caregivers and educators.
 It was created by Women in Urbanism as part of the All Aboard Aotearoa campaign seeking to decarbonise transport in Aotearoa New Zealand by 2030.
 The booklet is a short explanatory guide written in clear and engaging language, describing the things we can do that will have the biggest impact on maintaining a safe and healthy environment for children.

 - Case studies in the Commons Library

-- Movements_Campaigns - Climate action - Aotearoa/New Zealand
+- Movements_Campaigns - Climate action and justice - Aotearoa/New Zealand

 - Movements_Campaigns - Transport